Mahmuda-Nishu/nishu-streamlit-app-econ-project/README.md

 This is an interactive Streamlit dashboard for visualizing labor statistics data from the US Bureau of Labor Statistics (BLS).

 ## Features
-- View trends in Total Non-Farm Workers and Unemployment Rate (2022–2023).
+- View trends in Total Non-Farm Workers, Unemployment Rate, Manufacturing Employment, and more (2022–2023).
-- Download filtered data as a CSV file.
+- Download customizable filtered data as a CSV file.
-- Interactive visualization with dynamic options.
+- Interactive visualization with advanced dynamic options.

 ## Technologies Used
 - **Streamlit**: For building the dashboard.